Things To Do

 Explore demographics in this area.

-A significant portion of the population is involved in fishing, which is a fundamental part of the island's economy.
+A large portion of the local population is involved in fishing, seafood processing and agriculture; small family businesses dominate the local economy.

 Popular Sports